 - Blanch the broccoli rabe.
 Bring a large pot of salted water to a rapid boil.
 Add trimmed broccoli rabe, then cook for 3 minutes.
 Use tongs or a slotted spoon to transfer to an ice bath, then return the water to a boil.

 - Cook the pasta.
-Add 1 lb orecchiette pasta to the boiling water and cook according to package directions until al dente.
-Before draining, reserve about 1 cup of the pasta cooking water.
+Add 1 lb orecchiette to the boiling water and cook according to package directions until al dente.
+Before draining, reserve 1 cup of the pasta cooking water.

 - Brown the sausage.
 In a large skillet, heat 2 Tbsp olive oil over medium-high heat.
-Add sausage, breaking up with a spatula, then cook until browned on all sides, about 5-7 minutes.
-Add chopped garlic and ¼ tsp crushed red pepper flakes, then cook 1 minute more.
+Add sausage, breaking up with a spatula, then cook until browned on all sides, about 4-6 minutes.
+Add shallots, stir well, then cook 2-3 minutes more.
+Stir in chopped garlic cloves and ¼ tsp crushed red pepper flakes.
+Cook for 1 minute more.

 - Finish the pasta.
 Drain the broccoli rabe, then give it a rough chop so it’s in manageable bite-size pieces.
-Add broccoli rabe and cooked pasta to the Italian sausage.
-Stir in about ½ cup grated Parmesan (or Pecorino) and ½ cup reserved pasta water, then taste and adjust seasoning as needed.
+Add the broccoli rabe to the Italian sausage, then cook for about 3-4 minutes.
+To this, add the cooked pasta, ⅓ cup mascarpone, ⅓ cup grated Parmesan (or Pecorino), 2 Tbsp heavy cream, and 1 tsp lemon zest (or lemon juice).
+Continue stirring until the cheese has melted and the sauce is creamy.
+Add about ¼ to ½ cup of reserved pasta water, stir to bring the sauce together, then taste and adjust seasoning as needed.

 Notes